 - New Business

 - SaaS Capabilities Speaking of speed, digital insurance capabilities are just that, digital, so it doesn’t make much sense to host these solutions on-premises.
-To maximize the potential of all of the aforementioned tools, most digital insurers use a SaaS-based solution that provides the hosting, support, and resources for all digital insurance tools and applications.
+To maximize the potential of all of the aforementioned technologies, most digital insurers use a SaaS-based solution that provides the hosting, support, and resources for all digital insurance tools and applications.

 What are the benefits of a SaaS insurance solution?
 Besides speed, insurers gain: